 The MGHA was the first hockey league I have joined since then.
 I was welcomed into a community of smiling faces, hugs, and fun times.
-I am able to smile everytime I hit the ice.
-The MGHA gave me the oppurtunity to try and be the best hockey player I can.
+I am able to smile every time I hit the ice.
+The MGHA gave me the opportunity to try and be the best hockey player I can.
 I have met great people, and I hope I have influenced others to be better hockey players as well.

 The Hockey Saga Prequel to My Yet-Unwritten Epic